-By contrast, a negotiable bill of lading is a contract of carriage that can be transferred to a third party.
-In this case, explains Fong, the carrier can deliver goods to anyone in possession of the original endorsed negotiable bill, which represents the ownership and control of the goods.
+A negotiable bill of lading is a contract that can be transferred to a third party; the carrier can deliver the shipment to anyone in possession of the original endorsed negotiable bill, which represents ownership of the goods.

 “You want to make sure that all items being shipped are accounted for,” adds Sherrod.
 “It should be signed by the carrier/driver, and any exceptions should be noted.
 This is your proof that the order shipped complete, and you can hold the carrier liable if there are any discrepancies.”

-Inspection certification is required by some purchasers and countries to attest to the specifications of the goods shipped.
-The inspection is usually performed by a third party, often an independent testing organization.
+Some purchasers and countries require an inspection certification to attest to the specifications of the goods shipped.
+A third party, often an independent testing organization, carries out the inspection.

 This is one of the most important documents an exporter can have, given the risk inherent in export activities.
 There are many things that can go wrong when shipping goods abroad, and a certificate of insurance is an assurance that loss or damage to cargo during shipping will be covered.